 In the initial planning stage, detailed cash-flow information is typically not provided with the proposed network upgrade to be studied.
 Instead, lump-sum capital-cost estimates are provided.
 The ISO then uses typical financial information to determine annual revenue requirements, and from there to calculate the present value of the annual revenue requirements stream.
-For screening purposes, the multiplier of 1.3 is used in this study to estimate the present value of the annual revenue requirement, reflective of a 7% real discount rate and based on 40 to 50-year lifespans.
+For screening purposes, the multiplier of 1.3 is used in this study to estimate the present value of the annual revenue requirement stemming from a capital investment, reflective of a 7% real discount rate and based on 40 to 50-year lifespans.